geo-data/cesium-terrain-builder/README.md

   -o, --output-dir <dir>        specify the output directory for the tiles (defaults to working directory) -f, --output-format <format>  specify the output format for the tiles.
 This is either `Terrain` (the default) or any format listed by `gdalinfo --formats`
   -p, --profile <profile>       specify the TMS profile for the tiles.
-This is either `geodetic` (the default) or `mercator` -t, --tile-size <size>        specify the size of the tiles in pixels.
+This is either `geodetic` (the default) or `mercator` -c, --thread-count <count>    specify the number of threads to use for tile generation.
+On multicore machines this defaults to the number of CPUs
+  -t, --tile-size <size>        specify the size of the tiles in pixels.
 This defaults to 65 for terrain tiles and 256 for other GDAL formats
   -s, --start-zoom <zoom>       specify the zoom level to start at.
 This should be greater than the end zoom level -e, --end-zoom <zoom>         specify the zoom level to end at.
 This should be less than the start zoom level and >= 0